microsoft/ignite-learning-paths-training-msi/msi30/README.md

 In this session, you'll be playing the role of the Tailwind Traders senior system administrator.
 You'll be walking the audience through the steps that TWT took to migrate workloads from on-premises to the cloud.
 You'll discuss the steps needed to plan and execute the migration.

-* We start by identifying the workloads and all the parts needed for the migration of a workload. we cover this to ensure that nothing gets missed or broken as part of the migration.
+* We start by identifying the workloads and all the parts needed for the migration of a workload.
+We cover this to ensure that nothing gets missed or broken as part of the migration.

     * Workloads and owners,  Systems maps, and dependencies.
     * Networking dependencies,  Address space, subnets...